E05

 • Inspect the sensor and wiring for damage, corrosion, or dislodged clips.

-• Disconnect the sensor and measure its resistance at room temperature; compare with Hoover service specifications.
+• Disconnect the sensor and measure its resistance at room temperature; compare the reading with Hoover service specifications.
 A reading of near 0 Ω (short) or infinite (open) indicates failure.

-• Check continuity of the harness from the sensor to the control PCB.
+• Check the continuity of the harness from the sensor to the control PCB.

 • If the sensor and wiring are good, suspect a faulty control PCB.